mal2994/teal-skeleton/README.md

 # teal-skeleton
-like cyan init but with more bones (temp project)
+doing cyan init and then adding some directories after that. working good dude.